 Vertical and horizontal logo shapes

-The orientation of shapes within your logo also has a psychological association.
-Vertical lines and shapes are associated with masculinity and portray aggression, strength, courage, and dominance.
+Here’s some logo psychology 101: the orientation of shapes can change how we perceive a logo.
+Vertical lines and shapes are associated with strength, courage, and dominance, and progress.
 They’re often formed to display a shape or guide the eye in a particular direction.

-See the SoundCloud below above for a perfect example of that!
+See the SoundCloud logo and Cisco logo below above for a perfect example of that!

-When lines and shapes are placed horizontally, they take on a more feminine feel, being associated with calmness and tranquility.
-Lots of vertical lines may also fool the eye into thinking a shape is more narrow that it is, while horizontal orientations make images appear wider.
+Lots of vertical lines may also fool the eye into thinking a shape is more narrow than it is, while horizontal orientations make images appear wider.

 Organic and spiral logo shapes

 Last, but definitely not least, is organic logo shapes.
 These designs surprise and capture attention with their unique shapes!

 Often more whimsical and fluid, they can have a circular or rounded shape to them, while also feeling hand-drawn or free-form.
 The Somersby logo contains many soft spiral shapes that make up the foliage of a tree.
 The result is a very inviting logo.